Hands on fun, informative and creative workshop.

 The quickest and easiest way is by using the reschedule link in class confirmation or reminder emails.

 This information is essential to prevent too large or too small classes.

 I will confirm receipt of you text or email, and that your place in the class reserved.

-If you do not provide a return date your balance will decline each week.
+If you do not provide a return date, or do not attend the lesson, your balance will decline each week.
 When your balance reached zero, your shelve will be cleared (to make space for new students) and all clay recycled.